 Your website is the heart of your business.
 Protecting it is essential to keeping your business running.
 No one wants to be the victim of a website hack, but it can happen even if you prepare!
 If your WordPress website was hacked, here are 4 actions you should take immediately to secure your site and get it back up and running.
-With these 4 keys to restoring your website after a WordPress security breach you’ll be able to quickly recover your website and get on with life!
+With these 4 keys to restoring your website after a WordPress security breach, you’ll be able to quickly recover your website and get on with life!

 1 | Change Your Passwords Immediately.

-You need to change all of the passwords associated with your website, that includes your WordPress user account, hosting account, domain account and email account.
-Change you password to something new and unique.
+You need to change all of the passwords associated with your website, that includes your WordPress user account, hosting account, domain account, and email account.
+Change your password to something new and unique.
 Do not use the same password for all accounts!
 Now would also be a good time to implement 2-factor authentication on any and all accounts that support it.
 This will give you an added layer of security for the future.

 For multi-user sites:

 Require password changes for all users on your site.
 You should also force all users to log out of the site and re-login with their new credentials.

 2 | Check for (and Delete) Unauthorized Users.

 Even if you are the only user of your website, check the WordPress users!
 Delete any new, unfamiliar users, and be sure that under the general settings you have turned off the ability for new users to sign up to your website (unless of course, you need that functionality).